GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/spark-fun-otos-sensor.md

 ## How do I code it?

-Here is an example opMode to make the OTOS Sensor work, it is fairly self explanatory:
+Here is an example opMode to make the OTOS Sensor work, it is fairly self-explanatory:

 ```java
 import com.qualcomm.hardware.sparkfun.SparkFunOTOS;